 According to Lana Wachowski, for the slow-mo bullet ripple effects, Sound Designer Dane A. Davis put bullets on strings and whirl them around his studio.
 Also he digitized raindrops against window panes to create the sound of the Matrix code.

-All of the references to street corners (e.g. Wells and Lake) are real intersections in Chicago, USA, the Wachowski brothers' hometown.
+All of the references to street corners (e.g. Wells and Lake) are real intersections in Chicago, USA, The Wachowskis' hometown.
 The subway train has signs for "Loop," another Chicago reference.
 The film however is quite obviously not set in Chicago or any other real city (though it was filmed in Sydney).